coolroar/Genetic-Algorithm/README.md

 It starts with a population of random char strings and evolves them to match the goal string.

 1. Select population strings (fittest) that have the most matches with goal.
-2. Replace population with strings bread from fittest.
+2. Replace population with strings bred from fittest.
 3. Replace a few chars in the population with a random character (mutate).
 4. Repeat until one of population matches goal.